zddhub/gravid/index.md

 ZDDHUB's blog
 =============

-Being talented just like being gravid, I am not talented, so my blog named 'gravid'.
+Being talented just like being gravid, must be known with a long time past.
+I think I need more time to be talented, so I choose an easy one and named `gravid`. 😊

-But I still write something, as below:
+I still write something, as below: